 Featuring stringed instruments, predominantly guitars and mandolins, this soulful music is linked with the struggles of lower classes in everyday life, and it was initially frowned upon by the higher societies.

 These days, if you want to hear a bit of fado, head to the neighborhoods of Barrio Alto and Alfama in the evenings and you’re sure to be serenaded outside restaurants or when you’re sitting in the squares.

-This is, however, only skimming the surface of this unique music that was in fact designated World Heritage status by UNESCO in 2011.
+This is, however, only skimming the surface of this unique music that was in fact designated a UNESCO World Heritage site in 2011.
 If you want to learn a bit more about Fado as a genre, then you should check out the Museu Do Fado, which walks you through the lives of key contributors as well as the history of the music.

-Lisbon is famed across Europe for its impressive street art and, whether or not street art is your thing, you can’t help but be impressed by the dedication of the artists.
-These pieces of work brighten up often overlooked spots, and are in stark contrast to many of Lisbon’s oldest building, creating a unique blend of old and new.
+Lisbon is famed across Europe for its impressive street art and, whether or not such art is your thing, you can’t help but be impressed by the dedication of the artists.
+These pieces of work brighten up often overlooked spots, and are in stark contrast to many of Lisbon’s oldest buildings, creating a unique blend of old and new.